 A strong password is hard to guess, but it should be easy for you to remember—a password that has to be written down is not strong, no matter how many of the above characteristics are employed.

-While all Lafayette systems that use Lafayette credentials for authentication support a password with the above characteristics, please note that other systems may not support similarly strong passwords.
+While all systems that use the Lafayette NetID and password for authentication support a password with the above characteristics, please note that other systems may not support similarly strong passwords.
 For example, a system may not recognize case, may have a limit on the number of characters, or may not allow special characters.
 ITS recommends that in these situations users incorporate as many strong password characteristics as the system will allow.

 Think of a word or phrase, and then substitute the letters with numbers and special characters and mix the case.
 For example: